tessavdheiden/api-classification-censusdata/model_card_template.md

 20% of the data was used for evaluation.

 ## Metrics
 The model was evaluated using F1 score.
-The value is 0.60.
+The value is 0.78.
 Additionally, per category we obtained following interesting results:
-Within "workclass" the model was performing well on "Without pay" and bad on "Self-employed".
-It had a high score on "education" for category "Preschool", but low on "9th".
+It had a low score on "education" for category "1st-4th", but high on others.
-For "marital-status" the model did wel on "married" but not on "seperated".
+For "relationship" the model did well on "Wife" but not on "Own-child".

 ## Ethical Considerations
 No comment.

 ## Caveats and Recommendations
 Much of these results can be explained by skewness:
 There weren't many values for categories in which the model performed badly.
-Example: there were 2x more men than women.
 So one might want to process the data to remove skewness (e.g. up or down sampling).